-By day, I write biometrics and identification proposals for MorphoTrak (a subsidiary of Morpho, a subsidiary of Safran).
+By day, I perform strategic marketing duties for MorphoTrak (a subsidiary of Morpho, a subsidiary of Safran).
 By night, I manage the Empoprises blogging empire, as well as various virtual properties in Starfleet Commander and other games.
 Formerly known as Ontario Emperor (Ontario California, not Ontario Canada).
 LCMS Lutheran.
 Former member of Radio Shack Battery Club.
 Motorola Yellow Badge recipient.
 Top 10% of LinkedIn users.

 I've previously noted how people are paying real money for virtual things, such as buying coins to use in Farm Town.
 Well, it's not just the agriculturalists who are forking out the green into the ether.
 Consider this post from Yardbarker:

 Some of you may have heard about the new insurance available, that provides protection against something, many of us hold dear to our hearts.
 I’m not talking about life insurance, health insurance, auto or even home insurance.
 I’m talking about insurance on something that millions of Americans, up until now, have not had a chance to insure.
 Something that many of us have been burned on for many years.

 Yes, there is an insurance that covers the fee that you pay to get into a fantasy football game, payable if one of your players gets injured.

 For a nominal fee (from what I can tell is about 10% of your league's entrance fee), they will insure your fantasy team starters against season ending injuries.